bsmith89/snakemake-boise/README.md

         """
 ```

-Here the recipe for `zipf_results.tgz` involves running a series of
+Here the recipe for `zipf_results.tgz` takes multiple input files,
+each of which must be quoted and separated by commas, and involves
-shell commands.
+involves running a series of shell commands.
 When building the archive, _Snakemake_ will run each line successively unless
 any return an error.